miccai2022-isgie/miccai2022-isgie.github.io/info-for-speakers.md

 [here](https://miccai2022-isgie.github.io/program/#schedule) for your presenter's registration status and your presentation mode.

-Please be reminded that each oral presentation will also have an associated poster presentation.
-All material must be uploaded to Pathable no later than September X, 2022.
-Our support team will be en route to Singapore and will not be able to assist you after September X.
+All material must be uploaded to Pathable no later than September 11, 2022.
+Our support team will be en route to Singapore and will not be able to assist you after September 13.

 MICCAI2022 will be a primarily in-person event with virtual components.
 The conference agenda will follow **Singapore local time**.
 All presenters are expected to be available at the scheduled presentation